 Easy-Scout, like all computer software, began as an idea - this one for an inexpensive and easy-to-use personal computer application that could reveal a Football team's "offensive tendencies".
-At the time, mainframe-based "scouting" programs were typically only available to College and Professional football teams.
-Scouting data input required using "punch-cards", paying service bureaus and often waiting 24 hours or more for the results.
+At the time, mainframe-based "scouting" programs were the norm, and typically only available to College and Professional football teams.
+Scouting data input often involved using "punch-cards", paying service bureaus and often waiting 24 hours or more for the results.
 This was the era of 16mm "game film", in-person "scouting" and "breaking down" game film by hand.
 It was also the very early days of the personal computer revolution, when the Apple II and IBM PC were considered to be the "State of the Art".

 Easy-Scout contributed a number of innovations to football scouting software in early 1984.
 From the very first version, Easy-Scout enabled a football coach to use his own words and "terminology" to categorize an Offense's formations and plays.
 Prior to Easy-Scout, football scouting "programs" required either structured naming procedures or cryptic "coding" procedures and usually both !
 Easy-Scout also included what we later came to refer to as "intelligent default values" - the pre-filling of the Down, Distance and Field Position based on the result of the previous play.